jpabadir/pace-c/meeting-minutes/client-minutes/jan26-client-minutes.md

 - Our last client meeting could potentially be on the last day of class (April 13).
 - The client will be ranking the second peer testing milestone at the end of February/beginning of March, as well as our final report and demo in April.

+### NOTES

+Katrina, Philip, and Maya joined the meeting by 9AM, and waited for the client to join.
+At around 9:15AM, Maya decided to email the client to see if she would be able to attend the meeting.
+By 9:50AM, the client had not responded to Maya's email, or joined the Google Meets call.
+Philip emailed the client at 9:52AM with Maya and myself CC'ed to check-in.
+Depending on if the client responds, we might be able to reschedule this week's meeting, or be able to email any questions that we'd like addressed before next Tuesday.
+Hopefully the client is doing well.

+### ACTION ITEMS

+- 1/26-01.
+Katrina will update the team on Discord when the client responds.
+Depending on the response, another meeting for this week could potentially be booked, or Katrina can email the client any questions that we have.